Theory Behind Performing Citation Tracing

 2 – login using an existing Google account, or create an account if you don’t already have a gmail account.

 The reason to login is, you can save searches in your “library” and you can search within libraries that you have access to.

-3 – the first time in Google Scholar, go to <settings> along the top of the first page.
+3 – the first time in Google Scholar, click the three horizontal bars in the upper left corner.

-4 – click on <library links> and search for any libraries that you have authorized access to.
+4 – select <Settings> from the bottom.
+Select <library links> and search for any libraries that you have authorized access to.
 As a member of the Life Pacific community, you should search for LPC and select the one that reads "Get from LPC".
 You should ignore the others, they are old and not connected to our current catalog.
 You may select up to five different catalogs/libraries.
 When you have selected your libraries, click <save>.

 6 – Fill in as many of the boxes with the information you have.
 When you are finished, press the magnifying glass/search button.